 All employees and students are provided with an institutional email.
 Alamance Community College, consistent with the local, state or federal law, will impose sanctions against any student or employee who violates the following standards of conduct.
 These sanctions may include, but are not limited to mandatory participation in an appropriate rehabilitation program, expulsion from the college, termination of employment, or referral to the authorities for prosecution.
 The student specific policies contained within this document are also distributed every academic year to the students in the student handbook.
 All student applicants and inquiries receive an email directing them to the website where the document is housed.
 The employee specific policies contained within this document are also distributed every academic year to the employees in the employee handbook.
-The employees are required to certify that they have received and read the employee handbook.
 All new hires are informed of the location of the Clery Report (which has information pertaining to Alcohol and Drug policies, arrests, and student conduct referrals) and the DAAPP.

-Alcohol And Drugs On Campus
+Alcohol And Drugs on Campus

-The illegal use of controlled substances, substances that cause impairment, and abuse of alcohol are harmful to the health, well-being, and safety of the College's employees and students.
+The illegal use of controlled substances, substances that cause impairment, and abuse of alcohol are harmful to the health, well-being, and safety of the Colleges employees and students.
 The College is committed to maintaining a safe workplace and an educational environment free from the influence of illegal controlled substances and substances that cause impairment.